 Is HHC found in nature?

-Of course, various forms of HHC have been confirmed in the cannabis plant, this means the fascinating compound is also a product of hemp.
+Of course, various forms of HHC have been confirmed in the hemp plant, this means the fascinating compound is also a product of hemp.
 Like delta-9 and even CBN, it is formed as a by-product when THC breaks down or changes due to certain circumstances.

 THE EFFECTS OF HEXAHYDROCANNABINOL (HHC)